The Future Is Here Today...Robots, Genetics, AI, Longevity, Singularity

 Back in 2000, during the US military action in Bosnia, some of the first Talon robots were deployed to help remove enemy explosives.
 Today, there are hundreds of the Talon Explosive Ordinance Disposal (EOD) robots in Iraq and Afghanistan.
 In less than a decade, the Talon EOD has gone from trial runs to a mission critical role in the US military strategy.
 This rapid shift in the war paradigm is mirrored in the Predator drones and CRAM turrets which have a major presence in the region.
 It appears that the modern military’s response to asymmetric warfare is to adopt a different kind of asymmetry: ‘our’ robots versus ‘their’ humans.
 That’s a scary, remarkable, and game-changing shift in war.

-As you can see in the video, Talon robots are essentially treaded mobile platforms with a centrally located manipulation arm.
+The Talon platform was developed originally by US company Foster-Miller, but has since been bought out and continued by the North American branch of the UK’s Qinetiq.
 There are four major sizes of Talon: the smallest (15 to 50 lbs) Dragon Runner, the larger Talon (80 to 100 lbs), the weaponized SWORDS/MAARS (200 to 400 lb), and the small vehicle sized TAGS-CX (5,000-6,000 lbs).
 Each comes equipped with a variety of sensors, primarily 3-4 video cameras with night vision, zoom, and thermal imaging.
 A digital control unit (DCU) allows a soldier to remotely operate the robot using a joystick.
 For those military personnel who grew up playing video games, the DCU is a natural use of their arcade developed talents.

 Taking Lives…

 While the Talon EOD has seen the most use as it deals with IEDs and other roadside bombs, the Sword model has gotten a good deal of press.
 Why?
 Because it’s packing heat.
 The SWORDS (now being replaced by MAARS) and similar models are lightweight enough to be carried and deployed by soldiers, and can be armed with a variety of ordinance from rifles to anti-tank missiles.
 They are also fast enough to keep pace with running soldiers, and can be operated up to half a mile (~1km) away for hours at a time (up to 8.5 hours depending on model).
-The following videos demonstrate how the SWORDS Talon (and related TRAP Talon) could augment or replace front line human troops in combat.
+The following video demonstrates how the SWORDS Talon (and related TRAP Talon) could augment or replace front line human troops in combat.

 …Saving Lives…